Build a Great Nest.js Blog: Full-Text Search for Posts

 Open src/posts/posts.service.ts

-, where we need to add a new search
+and add a new search

 method.

-// src/posts/posts.service.ts import { Injectable } from '@nestjs/common'; import { InjectRepository } from '@nestjs/typeorm'; import { Repository } from 'typeorm'; import { Post } from './post.entity'; @Injectable() export class PostsService { constructor( @InjectRepository(Post) private postsRepository: Repository<Post> ) {} // ... findAll, findOne, create methods remain unchanged async search(query: string): Promise<Post[]> { if (!query) { return []; } // Use QueryBuilder to construct a more complex query return this.postsRepository .createQueryBuilder('post') .select() .addSelect("ts_rank(post.search_vector, to_tsquery('english', :query))", 'rank') .where("post.search_vector @@ to_tsquery('english', :query)", { query: `${query.split(' ').join(' & ')}` }) .orderBy('rank', 'DESC') .getMany(); } }
+// src/posts/posts.service.ts import { Injectable } from '@nestjs/common'; import { InjectRepository } from '@nestjs/typeorm'; import { Repository } from 'typeorm'; import { Post } from './post.entity'; @Injectable() export class PostsService { constructor( @InjectRepository(Post) private postsRepository: Repository<Post> ) {} // ... other methods remain unchanged async search(query: string): Promise<Post[]> { if (!query) { return []; } // Use QueryBuilder to construct a more complex query return this.postsRepository .createQueryBuilder('post') .select() .addSelect("ts_rank(post.search_vector, to_tsquery('english', :query))", 'rank') .where("post.search_vector @@ to_tsquery('english', :query)", { query: `${query.split(' ').join(' & ')}` }) .orderBy('rank', 'DESC') .getMany(); } }

 Code Explanation:

-operator: This is the "match" operator for full-text search.
+operator: This is the "matches" operator for full-text search.
 The linewhere("post.search_vector @@ ...")

-2. Create the Search Route
+Creating the Search Route

 Next, add a new route in src/posts/posts.controller.ts